-Loan Fund Set-Asides - NSAC championed loan fund target rates for beginning farmers, while also playing a supporting role in target participation rates for socially disadvantaged farmers and ranchers.
+Loan Fund Set-Asides - NSAC has long championed loan fund target rates for beginning farmers, while also playing a longtime supporting role in support of target participation rates for socially disadvantaged farmers and ranchers.
 Loan fund set-asides work to raise the participation rates of socially disadvantaged, minority, and women farmers and ranchers in the direct and guaranteed farm ownership and operating loan programs administered by USDA's Farm Service Agency.
-These set asides also give priority to socially disadvantaged farmers to purchase land acquired by the government through foreclosures, by giving them first priority to purchase these properties at their appraised market value during the first 135 days the land is on the market.
+Loans to socially disadvantaged farmers.
 NSAC advocated that these target rates and priority consideration be continued in the 2014 Farm Bill, and also increased the flexibility for farmers to meet the management experience requirement to qualify for a direct farm ownership loan.